Last Updated on

 My worst symptom is severe stomach pain.
 Sometimes I can’t leave the bed for hours as I’m just in too much pain to move.
 I can’t remember the last time I went a day without feeling pain, which makes travelling and being on the move tough.
 As I am unable to travel with co-codamol, I’ve had to find alternative ways to reduce pain.
 The best method I’ve found so far is to use a hot water bottle.
 I recommend this for anyone who struggles with pain, whether you’re travelling or not.
 Many of the countries we visit are hot and tropical, so the staff in homestays or hotels often get confused about why I use a hot water bottle.
 Often there isn’t a kettle available to freely use, but generally people are understanding and incredibly helpful so we always manage to find a way to boil some water.

-If you haven’t already got one, click here to find a hot water bottle on Amazon!
+If you haven’t already got one, click here to buy a hot water bottle on Amazon!

 Adapting to fatigue